Freelancer

 Dive Deeper

 Freelancers are the independent specialists who bring targeted skills, fresh perspectives, and creative firepower to agency projects.
-Whether it’s design, copywriting, UX, production, strategy, or media buying, freelancers help agencies scale up quickly, tap into niche expertise, and stay agile without adding full-time headcount.
+Whether it’s designFunction meets form—design shapes how brands look, feel, and connect through everything from logos to layouts., copywritingWords that sell—ad copywriting blends creativity and strategy to craft compelling, action-driven messaging that captures attention and converts., UX, production, strategyThe playbook for success—strategy defines where you're headed, how you'll get there, and what will set you apart., or media buyingThe dynamic duo—planning defines the strategy; buying brings it to life through negotiated placements and execution., freelancers help agencies scale up quickly, tap into niche expertise, and stay agile without adding full-time headcount.
 In creative agencies, freelancers are vital partners—helping deliver amazing work while keeping teams lean and flexible.

 Related Glossary Terms